larb0b/hours/README.md

 * `organize, org` - organize entries by month + day
 * `total, tot` - output total amount of hours
 * `exit, quit, q` - exit

+## Storage

+By default, the script creates a file named "srvhrs" to store logged hours.
+You can use a different file by passing it as an argument, e.g. `./hours.sh ~/hoursfile`.

+## Years

+The script does not support years.
+Adding years *will* cause the script to not function properly.
+A solution to this is having separate logs for different years.
+These can be viewed together in order with `tail` if desired.